rahul4times/React-redux-car-dealer-web-app/README.md

 ## Project description
-g66 Car Dealership Web App provides car shoppers a better way to buy a car.
+This Web App provides car shoppers a better way to buy a car.
 Browse new cars online and get full information about car and schedule test drive.

 ## Who uses it?
-g66 Car Dealership Web App will be used by both dealer and potential customers.
+This App will be used by both dealer and potential customers.

 ## Outputs from g66 Car Dealership Web App
 Outputs for users